Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems: Simulation Results

-In order to determine the MTJ resistance for a FM with a domain wall separating two oppositely polarized magnetized domains, the Non-Equilibrium Green's Function (NEGF) based simulator \cite{fong2011knack} was modified by considering the parallel connection of three MTJs.
+Non-Equilibrium Green's Function (NEGF) based transport simulation framework \cite{fong2011knack} was used to model the variation of the MTJ resistance with oxide thickness (Fig. \ref{fig:calib_mtj}(a)) and applied voltage (Fig. \ref{fig:calib_mtj}(b)) respectively.
+In order to determine the MTJ resistance for a FM with a domain wall separating two oppositely polarized magnetized domains, the NEGF based simulator \cite{fong2011knack} was modified by considering the parallel connection of three MTJs.
 The magnetization direction of the FL of the three MTJs were considered parallel, anti-parallel and perpendicular (domain wall) to the pinned layer magnetization.
 The length of the first two MTJs was varied according to the position of the domain wall while the width of the third MTJ was taken to be equal to the domain wall width.
 Fig. \ref{fig:negf_stdp}(a) depicts the variation of the device conductance with domain wall position (origin at the middle of the FM).
 In order to ensure proper synaptic functionality, it is also essential that the device resistance (for a particular position of the domain wall) does not vary with the voltage drop across the device.
 This is ensured by appropriately interfacing the device with the DPI circuit discussed earlier to generate the synaptic dynamics.
 The range of synapse resistances are in the $M\Omega$ range while the current flowing through the MTJ is in the range of a few $nA$s.
 Hence the voltage drop across the MTJ should be $\sim$ a few $mV$ ($<100mV$).
 It is apparent from Fig. \ref{fig:calib_mtj}(b) that the operating range of $V_{MTJ}$ is low enough to ensure negligible variation of the device conductance with device voltage drop for a particular domain wall position.
 As explained in the earlier section, such a linear variation of the device conductance with domain wall position results in the programming current being directly proportional to the relative conductance (weight) change involved.
-Hence the temporal profile of the necessary programming current also follows the STDP characteristics (Fig. \ref{fig:negf_stdp}(b)).
+Hence the temporal profile of the necessary programming current also follows the STDP characteristics.